Science for Social Good - overview

 Promoting scientific advances by addressing untapped social and humanitarian problems.

 Creating a pipeline of new solutions for a better world.

 We are experiencing a time when our lives and everything that surrounds us is captured digitally: Internet activity, video, customer transactions, surveys, health records, news, literature, scientific publications, economic data, weather data, geospatial data, stock market returns, telecommunication records, and government records to name a few.
-All of this data is at our fingertips, giving us an unprecedented opportunity to change the world for the better using data science.
+All of this data is at our fingertips, giving us an unprecedented opportunity to innovate and change the world for the better using science and technology.
 From reducing or eliminating inequalities, to improving access to health care and education, to reducing pollution and our carbon footprint, the opportunities are endless.